xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 `
 $ echo '<54> <133>Feb 11 22:32:00 timecapsuleu pppoe: Disconnected.' >/dev/udp/ha-host/514
 `
+(the process of "apple_airport.py" will be invoked after one syslog message received on port 514)

 Then check on the frontend of ha, the new binary_sensor named "Internet" will appear.